 We also offer a Master of Arts degree in general mathematics, a minor in mathematics, and a TCP minor.
 More information for each of these programs/degrees can be found by following links on the menu to the left.

 WHAT COURSES DOES THE DEPARTMENT OFFER?
 WHEN?

 The "Mathematics Courses" link on the left contains a list of the courses offered.
-Click on any one for a brief description and information about prerequisites, general education designations, credit counts, etc.
+Click on any listing for a brief description and additional information!

-MTH courses with course number less than 200 are offered every semester.
-MTH courses with course number over than 200 are offered at various intervals -- the standard course cycle can be found at a link on the left.
-For the definitive list of sections being offered in the current semester, along with course times, please see the registrar's catalog or check in via SIS.
+MTH courses with a course number of less than 200 are offered every semester.
+MTH courses with a course number over 200 are offered at various intervals.
+For the definitive list of sections being offered in the current semester, along with course times, please see the registrar's catalog or check-in via SIS.

 WHERE CAN I FIND TUTORING INFORMATION?

 Tutoring is available through the math department or through the university.
-For a schedule of the current semester's tutor hours, scroll down to the mathematics section here.
-To apply to become a tutor, check out the UM-Flint Tutoring services page linked here - after all, the best way to learn something is to teach it!
+For a schedule of the current semester's tutor hours or to become a tutor yourself, check out the info sidebar at the top of this page!
+After all, the best way to learn something is to teach it!